 Using Your Website to Build Trust

 The more your customer knows you, the better they can decide if they like and trust you.
 The more your customer trusts you, the more willing they are to take a risk with you.
-Here, “risk” means establishing a business relationship, or buying from you.
-Plain and simple: if your customer likes and trusts you, they are much more willing to do business with you.
+Here, “risk” means establishing a business relationship, or buying from you or even just giving you their email address.
+Plain and simple: if your prospect likes and trusts you, they are much more willing to become your customer.

 A website is a powerful way to do business and build your brand.
 Your website should not be a vending machine.
 In the world of e-commerce, nothing raises red flags faster than a website that makes it easy to spend money but difficult or impossible to have a human interaction.
 A photo, and a short bio along with a readily available method of contact are all signals that you’re willing to have a real relationship with someone.